All Conditions & Treatments

 How much pain will I have after surgery?

 This varies among patients, however, the advances in pain management have allowed our total hip patients sufficient pain relief to undergo this procedure on an outpatient basis.
 On average, the pain being reported is generally no more than four out of a 10-point scale.
-You will have one of us by your side when you wake up and throughout the day until you leave the facility.
+You will have medical professionals by your side when you wake up and throughout the postoperative stay until you leave the facility.
 We can address any pain that you may have promptly and efficiently.

 What should I do when I get home?

 We ask that you rest.
 Even though our patients typically feel good, it has still been a long day.
-On the day of your surgery you will learn how to safely transfer in and out of both the bed and the car, as well as on and off the toilet.
+On the day of your surgery, you will learn how to safely transfer in and out of both the bed and the car, as well as on and off the toilet.
 We ask that you use the bathroom as needed, eat dinner and rest.
-You will have nursing and therapy services the very next day.
-Wait for further instruction from them.
+Excessive exercise or activity in the first few days can be counterproductive to your recovery.

 What medications do I take at home?